On parsimonious edge-colouring of graphs with maximum degree three: Applications

 In \cite{Pay} Payan showed that it is always possible to edge-colour a graph of maximum degree $3$ with three maximal matchings (with respect to the inclusion) and introduced henceforth a notion of {\em strong-edge colouring} where a strong edge-colouring means that one colour is a strong matching while the remaining colours are usual matchings.
 Payan conjectured that any $d-$regular graph has $d$ pairwise disjoint maximal matchings and showed that this conjecture holds true for graphs with maximum degree $3$.

 The following result has been obtained first by Payan \cite{Pay}, but his technique does not exhibit explicitly the odd cycles associated to the edges of the strong matching and their properties.

 \begin{Thm} Let $G$ be a graph with maximum degree at most $3$.
 Then $G$ has a \dm $\phi$ where $E_{\phi}(\delta)$ is a strong matching and, moreover, any edge in $E_{\phi}(\delta)$ has its two ends of degree $3$ in $G$. \end{Thm} \begin{Prf} Let $\phi$ be a \dm of $G$.
-From Lemma \ref{Lemma:2K2+SinonAuPlusUneArete}, any two edges of $E_{\phi}(\delta)$ belonging to distinct sets from among $A_{\phi},B_{\phi}$ and $C_{\phi}$ induce a strong matching.
+From Theorem \ref{Thm:Summarize}, any two edges of $E_{\phi}(\delta)$ belonging to distinct sets from among $A_{\phi},B_{\phi}$ and $C_{\phi}$ are at least at distance $2$ and thus induce a strong matching.
 Hence, we have to find a \dm where each set $A_{\phi}, B_{\phi}$ or $C_{\phi}$ induces a strong matching (with the supplementary property that the end vertices of these edges have degree $3$).
 That means that we can work on each set $A_{\phi}, B_{\phi}$ and $C_{\phi}$ independently.
 Without loss of generality, we only consider $A_{\phi}$ here.